Some links in this article are affiliate links, which means I earn from qualifying purchases.

-If you’re a weightlifter, powerlifter, Crossfitter, you may want to consider other shoes for more serious training.
+If you’re a weightlifter, powerlifter, or Crossfitter, you may want to consider other shoes for more serious training.
 Here are a few of my top recommendations:

 - Adipower 2 – These shoes feature a full mesh construction that promotes a more flexible performance.
 They’re also comfortable enough to perform versatile movements, which is ideal for weightlifters and Crossfitters.

-- Powerlift 4 – These shoes are more sturdy than flexible which translates into better stability.
+- Powerlift 4 – These shoes are more sturdy than flexible, which translates into better stability.
 This, in addition to the foam lining and lower heel height, makes for a great shoe for squatting and powerlifting.